 • Storage = Semi-Active – e.g. retained for 5 years following a Member ending their membership and their case file closing

-• Disposal/Archives – e.g. the destruction of the Member case file at the end of the retention period or permanent retention in the College Archives.
+• Disposal – e.g. the destruction of the Member case file at the end of the retention period or permanent retention in the College Archives.

 Records management is a set of processes and practices that ensure RCOG records are systematically controlled and maintained, covering the creation, storage, management, access, and disposal of records, in compliance with best practice, legal obligations and policy requirements.

 A Record Series is a collection of records with a connection that are grouped together to be accessed and managed as a single item.
-The RCOG Record Series is contained with the Retention Schedule.
+The RCOG Record Series are defined in the Retention Schedule.

 A Retention Schedule contains: